 Instrument Flight Rules (IFR) - FAA flight following is automatically provided by Air Traffic Control (ATC) on this type of flight plan.
+The pilot shall close out the flight plan with the FAA once the flight is completed.

 Visual Flight Rules (VFR) - The pilot must request FAA flight following.
 ATC may or may not provide it.
 It is the pilot's responsibility to confirm with dispatch which type of FAA flight plan will be used.
 The pilot shall close out the flight plan with the FAA once the flight is completed.